-Challenge: Justice Department rules against political bias in law enforcement have proven insufficient to protect against frequent allegations of partisan motives, and in some cases against the actual or apparent politicization of law enforcement.
+Challenge: For all the partisan rancor over “weaponization” of certain federal agencies, there are actual vulnerabilities to address in federal law enforcement.
+Justice Department rules against political bias in law enforcement have proven insufficient to protect against frequent allegations of partisan motives, and in some cases against the actual or apparent politicization of law enforcement.

-Reform: All federal employees—not just Justice Department or White House officials—are prohibited from using positions of authority to “coerce or induce another person, including a subordinate, to provide any benefit, financial or otherwise, to himself…or persons with whom the employee is affiliated in a nongovernmental capacity.”
+Reform: Per the Code of Federal Regulations, all federal employees—not just Justice Department or White House officials—are prohibited from using positions of authority to “coerce or induce another person, including a subordinate, to provide any benefit, financial or otherwise, to himself…or persons with whom the employee is affiliated in a nongovernmental capacity.”
 The regulation is structured to apply broadly.
-A reform program should include Justice Department clarification of these regulations to strengthen the norms against political bias in law enforcement.
+A reform program should include Justice Department amendment of these regulations to clarify that they also protect against political bias in law enforcement.

 Reform: The Justice Department should clarify the rules that govern investigations of Presidents and Presidential campaigns to establish clear accountability for decisions to open such investigations, and to protect against the political impact of investigative steps or announcements.
-The Department should adopt a “60-day rule” in which investigations are not publicly disclosed within 60 days of a primary or general election.
+And to avoid politically motivated “October surprises,” the Department should adopt a “60-day rule” in which investigations are not publicly disclosed within two months of a primary or general election

 Challenge: Current Department of Justice rules concerning the appointment and operation of a special counsel lack clarity on key issues of accountability and are insufficient to secure public confidence.

-Reform: The Justice Department should reform the Special Counsel regulations so that a Special Counsel can operate with enhanced independence from the Attorney General, and report to Congress and the public the facts of any credible allegations of criminal conduct against a President or other senior Executive Branch official.
+Reform: The Justice Department should reform the Special Counsel regulations so that a Special Counsel can operate with enhanced independence from the Attorney General while clarifying that: 1) the ultimate responsibility for prosecution and declination decisions rests with the attorney general, and 2) the Special Counsel is clearly authorized to report to Congress and the public the facts uncovered in the course of investigating credible allegations of criminal conduct against a President or other senior Executive Branch official.
 Additional transparency requirements would provide Congress with the means of identifying any potential political interference with the Special Counsel’s investigative mandate.